← All Neighbourhood Guides

 Schools & Family Life

 Markland Wood is well-suited to families with school-age children.
-The neighbourhood has a local public elementary school within its boundaries, large lots that give children genuine outdoor space, Centennial Park a short drive or bike ride north, and the Etobicoke Creek trail running along the eastern edge as everyday recreation infrastructure.
+The neighbourhood has local public schools within its boundaries, large lots that give children genuine outdoor space, Centennial Park a short drive or bike ride north, and the Etobicoke Creek trail running along the western edge as everyday recreation infrastructure.
 The streets are quiet enough that the neighbourhood has the feel of a place designed with children in mind, because to a meaningful extent, it was: the 1960s-70s suburban planning that created Markland Wood was explicitly oriented around family residential life.

-Many Markland Wood addresses are assigned to Millwood Junior School (elementary), Bloordale Middle School (Grades 7-8), and Silverthorn Collegiate Institute (secondary), all TDSB.
+Many Markland Wood addresses are assigned to Millwood Junior School (JK to Grade 5), Bloordale Middle School (Grades 6 to 8), and Silverthorn Collegiate Institute (Grades 9 to 12), all TDSB.
 But catchment assignments are address-specific and change periodically; the path varies by street.
 Always verify the complete school path for your specific address directly with the TDSB at tdsb.on.ca before purchasing.
 Do not rely on what neighbours report, as adjacent addresses can be in different catchments.

 Millwood Junior School (TDSB)

-Many Markland Wood addresses feed to Millwood Junior School at the elementary level (TDSB).
+Millwood Junior School (222 Mill Road) serves many Markland Wood addresses at the elementary level, JK to Grade 5 (TDSB).
 Catchment boundaries are address-specific; always verify your specific address at tdsb.on.ca before purchasing.

 Bloordale Middle School (TDSB)

-Bloordale Middle School serves many Markland Wood addresses at the Grades 7-8 level (TDSB).
-This is an important planning consideration for families: the elementary-to-secondary path involves two school transitions, not one.
+Bloordale Middle School serves many Markland Wood addresses for Grades 6 to 8 (TDSB).
+Because Millwood ends at Grade 5, most children continue to Bloordale for middle school.
+This is a planning consideration for families: the path from elementary through secondary involves two school transitions, not one.
 Verify the full path for your specific address with the TDSB.

 Silverthorn Collegiate Institute (TDSB)

-Silverthorn Collegiate Institute is the TDSB public secondary school serving many Markland Wood addresses (Grades 9-12).
-Secondary school assignment is address-specific; confirm directly with the TDSB at tdsb.on.ca before purchasing.
+Silverthorn Collegiate Institute (291 Mill Road, within the neighbourhood) is the TDSB public secondary school (Grades 9 to 12) serving many Markland Wood addresses.
+Secondary assignment is address-specific; confirm directly with the TDSB at tdsb.on.ca before purchasing.

 Catholic and Private Options